MatthewDavidMiller/scripts/README.md

 arch_linux_install.sh - A bash script I wrote to automate my install of Arch Linux.

+arch_linux_packages.sh - Simple script to install some packages I use.

-backup_configs.sh - A bash script I wrote to tar the /etc directory.
+backup_configs.sh - A bash script I wrote to tar the /etc and /home directory.
 Used to automate backing up config files.

+configure_gdm.sh - A bash script to configure gdm.

+configure_i3.sh - A bash script to configure the i3 window manager.

 delete_logs.py - Simple python script to delete some logs files after going over a certain size.